youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 1973-10-18|23:53:42|msiexec.exe|c:\windows\system32\msiexec.exe|0000f519feec486de87ed73cb92d3cac802400000000|d5006bbcc79d52882acac909e7e9d9a4141af938d9f942981f5e0ae3bba5a62b
 ```

-## 1st Step : Determining a time window of the Attack:
+## 1st Step : Determining a time window of the attack:

 The only information we have is that the machine was hit by a ransomware.

-During an Investigation, time is crucial, so it's important to quiclky assess a time window of the attack, in order not to search for irrelevant information nor wasting 6 month analysing everything.
+During an investigation, time is crucial, so it's important to quiclky assess a time window of the attack, in order not to search for irrelevant informations.

 We will search at what date and time the ransomware was executed, it will give us a timeframe of the attack.
 There is multiple way to find this information.
-We will first explore the MFT and look for a lot of file creation having the same extension.
+We will first explore the MFT and look for a lot of file creation/modification having the same extension.

 ```bash
 cut -d '|' -f6 mft.csv | awk -F'.' '{print $NF}' | sort | uniq -c | sort -nr | head -30